hrishikesh-k/tejal/readme.md

 The project is deployed to [Netlify](https://www.netlify.com).
 Build settings are defined in `netlify.toml`.

-The site uses Netlify Edge Functions to implement a custom password protection screen.
+The site uses Netlify Edge Functions to implement a custom password protection screen (currently disabled).
 The dependencies of the Edge Function are maintained separately in `netlify/edge-functions/import_map.json`.
-Once you update the dependency versions in `package.json`, you should also update them in the import map.
+Once you update the dependency versions in `package.json`, you should also update that in the import map.

 ---